bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ### Micro-controller

-A PIC18F24K50-xML processor is used in this design.
+A PIC18F06Q40 processor is used in this design.
 PIC processors require minimal support components.
-C21 is a local bypass capacitor that is placed closed to the power pins.
-C22 is a bypass capacitor on the analog reference input.
-C23 and R11 form a hold up circuit for MCLR which must be kept high during normal operation.
+C21 is a local bypass/decoupling capacitor that is placed closed to the power pins.
+C23 and R23 form a hold up circuit for MCLR which must be kept high during normal operation.
 If MCLR drops, the chip will reset.
-C24 is required on `18F` parts to stabalize the internal LDO.

-The exact pins used for the various inputs and outputs are a factor of two criteria.
-On some PIC processors particular peripherals can only be used on specific pins.
-On all devices inputs and outputs are moved based on the physical layout of the chip and shape of the circuit board to make routing easier.

-Particular notes on this part:

-- The Vref pin can only be pin 2 / RA3.
-- Analog input must be on Port A.
-  - Thus the BackEMF signal must go into a Port A pin.
-- It is acceptable to leave pins 11, 12, and 13 disconnected if not using USB.
-  - We use USB in this design for debugging.
-  - USB would typically not be included in an actual mobile decoder.
+R24 is recommended by the datasheet to prevent chip damage when C23 discharges.

+The following pins are left in their default locations:

+- PGD, PGC to ease programming connections.
+- RX, TX, to ease serial connections.
+- MCLR, Vdd, Gnd, cannot be moved.

+All other connections were placed to make routing the PCB traces simpler.

 ### H-Bridge